California CCW Permit

 FAQ’s Frequently Asked Questions

-Our “CCW CLASS” dates are listed on the Class Schedule Page: www.ccwusa.com/schedule/ This CCW class covers CA CCW Initial and/or Renewal Permit Training and Qualification for San Diego County Residents, as well as the Multi-State AZ or FL Permits.
+Our “CCW CLASS” dates are listed on the Class Schedule Page: www.ccwusa.com/schedule/ This CCW class covers CA CCW Initial and/or Renewal Permit Training and Qualification for San Diego County Residents, as well as the Multi-State AZ or FL Permits that are not included with our Initial Class.

 When can I attend the CCW Permit Class?
 We recommend starting your application with the San Diego Sheriff’s Department immediately.
 Once your application is in the que, you have several options to get your training started.